Archierowe/guess_the_fruit/README.md

 -   I want a fun game to play that is easily to understand.
 -   I want/need/require child friendly controls.
--   I need the game controls and buttons to obvious and 'clickable' - large and colourful buttons to attract my attention.
+-   I need the game controls/buttons to be obvious and 'clickable' - large and colourful buttons to attract my attention.
 -   I would like fun sounds and images/visuals.
 -   I need to be able to recognise the elements within the game.
 -   I would love visual and audible rewards when I play/win!